JetBrains/guide/site/javascript/tips/run-anything/index.md

 topics:
   - running
 author: er
-subtitle: "Use a single action to run configurations, tools, and open recent projects."
+subtitle: Use a single action to run configurations, tools, and open recent projects.
 seealso:
   - title: What's new in WebStorm 2019.3
     href: >-